Igor Olshansky

-Igor Olshansky (/oʊlˈʃænski/; born 3 May 1982) is a Ukrainian-born former American football defensive end in the National Football League (NFL).
-He played college football at Oregon and was drafted by the San Diego Chargers in the second round of the 2004 NFL Draft.
+Igor Olshansky (/oʊlˈʃænski/; born 3 May 1982) is a former professional football player who was a defensive end in the National Football League (NFL).
+He played college football at Oregon and was selected by the San Diego Chargers in the second round of the 2004 NFL draft.
 He also played for the Dallas Cowboys and Miami Dolphins.

+He is the first Ukrainian to play in the NFL, and the first born in the Soviet Union to do so.

-Early years
+Early life

-Olshansky was born in the industrial city of Dnipropetrovsk, Ukraine, Soviet Union.
+Olshansky was born in the industrial city of Dnipropetrovsk, Ukrainian SSR (now Ukraine).
 His father Yury had played basketball for the Red Army.
 Shortly before the break-up of the Soviet Union, he and his family moved to San Francisco in 1989, when he was seven years old.
-His maternal grandfather, Abraham Rubshevsky, fought in World War II for the Red Army, and was injured 11 times.
+His maternal grandfather, Abraham Rubshevsky, served in the Red Army during World War II and was wounded 11 times.

 Olshansky is Jewish and he acknowledged that, "It's who I am; my culture; my roots".
 During his youth he attended the Lisa Kampner Hebrew Academy in San Francisco, headed by Rabbi Pinchos Lipner, an Orthodox Jewish day school.
 He then attended St. Ignatius College Preparatory on a basketball scholarship, and – already 6' 5" in the 10th grade – played basketball for the school until his junior year, while concurrently playing basketball in the Maccabiah Games in St. Louis and Milwaukee.
 After two years, he also began playing football in his junior year in high school.